AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

 ## Extending the neuron with the activation functions

+We can now generalize the way an artificial neuron can learn from examples.
+Assume an example value $(x, d)$, in which $x$ is example input and $d$ is the example output.
+At the beginning, when providing the input $x = (x_1, ..., x_i, ..., x_N)$ to a sidmoid neuron, the output is likely to be different than $d$, a number between $0$ and $1$.
+This is not surprising since the weights and bias are randomly chosen.
+This is exactly why we are training the neuron with that example, to have the neuron output $d$ if $x$ is provided.

-We can now generalize the way an artificial neuron can learn with the following rules:
+The learning mechanism may be summarized with the following rules:

 $$\delta = (d - z) * \sigma'(z)$$
 $$w_i(t+1) = w_i(t) + \delta * x_i * \alpha$$